How to Backup Data or Files on Windows 10 (5 Ways)

 2. After you select the backup drive, File History will start backing up the first version of your files.

-If you do not have an external storage device and you want to save backups to local disk, there is a workaround.
+If you do not have an external storage device and you want to save backups to a local disk, there is a workaround.
 You can create a shared folder on your internal hard drive, find the network address, and then you can configure File History to save backups to the network location (your shared folder).

 Method 2: Enable system restore point in Windows 10

-System restore point allows you to restore Windows 10 system to an earlier date when your system not running well.
+System restore point allows you to restore the Windows 10 system to an earlier date when your system not running well.
 By default, system protection is disabled, you need to configure it first.

 Configure System Restore

-If system restore points have taken much disk space, you can use Disk Cleanup to remove the earlier restore points to free up some disk space.
+If system restore points have taken up much disk space, you can use Disk Cleanup to remove the earlier restore points to free up some disk space.

-If you want to be able to restore your Windows 10 back when system crashes or is in a major problem, you can create a system image backup.
-Also, you may want to include some value files into the backup.
+If you want to be able to restore your Windows 10 back when the system crashes or is in a major problem, you can create a system image backup.
+Also, you may want to include some value files in the backup.
 In that case, you can use an older backup tool, Backup and Restore (Windows 7)

 In Settings -> Update & Security -> Backup, you can find the backup tool under File History, and click Go to Backup and Restore (Windows 7).